The conservative Camassa-Holm flow with step-like irregular initial data: The isospectral problem

-which proves that condition~\ref{itmsigposiii} is equivalent to condition~\ref{itmsigposiv}.
-Finally, condition~\ref{itmsigposiii} implies that $\wt\Wr$ has a representative that is non-decreasing and bounded from below by a constant $\wt\omega_0$.
-The generalized indefinite string $(L,\wt\omega-\wt\omega_0\delta_0,0)$, where $\delta_0$ is the unit Dirac measure at zero, then has the same spectral measure as $(L,\wt\omega,0)$.
-Since the former is actually a Krein string, the corresponding spectral measure $\rho$ satisfies~\eqref{eq:growth1rho} in view of \cite[Proposition~7.3]{IndefiniteString}.
+Finally, condition~\ref{itmsigposiii} implies that $\wt\Wr$ has a representative that is non-decreasing and bounded from below by a negative constant $-\wt\omega_0$.
+This means that the corresponding distribution $\wt\omega$ is a real-valued Borel measure on $[0,\infty)$ that is positive on $(0,\infty)$ but with a negative point mass at zero.
+As this negative point mass is bounded by $\wt\omega_0$, we infer that $\wt\omega+\wt\omega_0\delta_0$, where $\delta_0$ is the unit Dirac measure at zero, is a positive Borel measure on $[0,\infty)$.
+The generalized indefinite string $(L,\wt\omega+\wt\omega_0\delta_0,0)$ then has the same spectral measure as $(L,\wt\omega,0)$ because adding a point mass at zero to $\wt\omega$ amounts to adding a real constant to the Weyl--Titchmarsh function which does not affect the measure in the integral representation in~\eqref{eqnWTmIntRep}; see~\cite[Remark~2.5]{ISPforCH}.
+Since $(L,\wt\omega+\wt\omega_0\delta_0,0)$ is actually a Krein string, the associated spectral measure $\rho$ satisfies~\eqref{eq:growth1rho} in view of \cite[Proposition~7.3]{IndefiniteString}.
 For the second identity in~\eqref{eqnsigposid}, it remains to notice that

 because $\wt\Wr$ is non-decreasing and bounded from below.
 The last identity in~\eqref{eqnsigposid} follows by letting $x\rightarrow-\infty$ and $y\rightarrow\infty$ in~\eqref{eqnsigposeom} and using that